Skip to content

 HiDPI Verdana Font for Programming

-Verdana is the perfect programming font... but it looks kinda chunky at 150% magnification or above (which is the default for a 27" 4K screen).
+Verdana is the perfect programming font... but it looks kinda chunky at 150% magnification (which is the Windows default for a 27" 4K screens), since the stems jump to 2 pixels wide at the text sizes used by most content.

-Meiryo's latin characters are pretty much identical to Verdana, but with updated hinting which is much improved on HiDPI screens.
+Meiryo's latin characters are pretty much identical to Verdana, but with updated hinting which is much improved on 150% scaled screens.
 Unfortunately (for programmers) Meiryo's \ is replaced with ¥, and Visual Studio ignores the substitution table entry which would fix this.

 So I've created a tweaked font (in FontForge) which puts the correct backslash glyph back.